-To succeed in the evolving global energy marketplace, utilities, plant owners, operators, designers, investors and energy consumers must base their decisions not only on technical considerations, but also on a range of economic and regulatory drivers.
+To succeed in the evolving global energy marketplace, utilities, plant owners, operators, system planners, market designers, investors, and energy consumers must base their decisions not only on technical considerations, but also on a range of economic and regulatory drivers.
 At GE Energy Consulting, our cross-functional teams are able to weave stability and adequacy analysis into technical and economic recommendations and solutions.

 Drawing on our knowledge of power system engineering and operations, our consultants develop analytical models that reflect power system fundamentals to give you a better understanding of market dynamics and mechanisms.
-These analyses factor in the effects of new regulations that may alter the boundaries of traditional electric utilities, expand power system infrastructures, and increase constraints on fuel, emissions and water.
-A tool essential to this study work is GE's proprietary MultiArea Production Simulation (MAPS*) software, which has become an industry standard in the U.S. for accurately analyzing the complex interaction between generation and transmission.
+These analyses factor in the effects of new regulations that may alter the boundaries of traditional electric utilities, expand power system infrastructures, and increase constraints on fuel, and emissions.
+A tool essential to this study work is GE's proprietary Multi-¬Area Production Simulation (GE MAPS*) software, which has become an industry standard in the U.S. for accurately analyzing the complex interaction between generation and transmission.
 Overall, GE Energy Consulting models electrical grids across the world in 40+ countries.
 We continuously update these models, along with adding new country models to our portfolio.
-Our team is also proficient with other sophisticated power system analysis tools commonly used in the electricity sector.
+Our team is also experts with other sophisticated power system analysis tools commonly used in the electricity sector.

 Our clients include electric utilities, plant owners and investors, project developers, independent system operators, and regulatory and research groups.
 We have recently performed:

 These studies offer insights into expected power system operations and costs, as well as the value of power produced, to help you understand the impact on the overall project.
 Scenario analyses identify your benefits while examining the potential effects of such items as new regulations, competitor activity, and changes in fuel price or availability.